 Collaborators: Room & Board, Blu Dot, Flooring Solutions Inc., Bay City Plumbing, HF Custom Cabinetry, Chambers Art & Design

-Welcome to the fantastic world of Appetite Engineers, a design studio in San Francisco lead by renown designer Martin Venezky.
-The design for this workplace was ripe with inspiration drawn from Martin’s playful work, each detail a special opportunity to reflect, amplify or capture his art and vision.
+Welcome to the fantastic world of Appetite Engineers, a design studio in San Francisco lead by renown Visual Artist Martin Venezky.
+The design for this workplace is ripe with inspiration drawn from Martin’s playful work, each detail a special opportunity to reflect, amplify or capture his art and vision.

-Collaborators: Pseudo Studio, Joe Chambers Design, Martin Venezky
+Collaborators: Pseudo Studio, Chambers Art & Design, Martin Venezky

 A 1970’s cabin in the Sierra Foothills currently under renovation.
 Due for completion Summer 2025 this 2 Bedroom, 1 Bath cabin rests on gently sloping acreage among an old growth oaks and cedar forest.
 Not far from the property is a significant MiWok chaw’se or limestone grinding rock along the creek used for grinding acorns into what was a food staple for local tribes.
 Integrated decking, landscaping features and an exterior overhaul will make this a stand-out home in the area while quieter moments pay respect to the first peoples of the area and a slower way of life.